 German Pet Culture

-Just as in the US, some landlords may not allow pets in rental homes.
+Just as in the United States, some landlords may not allow pets in rental homes.
 Talk with the prospective landlord as you make appointments to see available houses once you arrive.
 It is up to the landlord to approve or disapprove of pets.
 Ask the landlord before signing a lease.
 Any agreement has to be in writing.
 Some landlords might get concerned if you do not walk your dogs regularly.
-It is acceptable to explain to your landlord the differences in US pet traditions.
+It is acceptable to explain to your landlord the differences in American pet traditions.

 Germans usually walk their dogs at least twice a day.
 Dogs have to be kept on a leash at all times while being walked.
 If you have large dogs, it is recommended to walk one at a time.
 Pet owners are liable for their pets at all times.
 Despite what you see, pet owners are required to clean up after their dogs.
 Dog insurance is also recommended while living in Germany and in some cases is mandatory.
 Keep reading to find out if it is necessary for your pet.